dflaten/advent-of-code-2024/day18/Day18.md

 What is the minimum number of steps needed to reach the exit safetly?

 You start at the top left and end at the bottom right.

+# Part 2
+Say you need to know at what number of blockers dropped the map becomes completely blocked?

+## Solution
+Use binary search to find at what time the path becomes blocked.